-December 26, 1947: The day Jack Kramer played his first professional game.
+December 26, 1947: The day reigning Wimbledon and US Nationals champ Jack Kramer played his first professional match

 Every day, Tennis Majors goes back in time to look back on a significant event for the tennis world.
-On December 26, 1947, Jack Kramer, facing Bobby Riggs, played his first professional match despite the snowstorm that hit New York City.
+On December 26, 1947, Jack Kramer, facing Bobby Riggs, played his first professional match in front of a packed house despite the worst snowstorm that hit New York City

-On that day, December 26, 1947, Jack Kramer, who had won Wimbledon and Forest Hills as an amateur a few months earlier, made his debut as a professional player, facing Bobby Riggs at Madison Square Garden.
-Despite the worst snowstorm in New York history, more than 15,000 people were in the stands to see Kramer lose his first professional match, 6-2, 10-8, 4-6, 6-4.
-Despite this initial victory for Riggs, Kramer will have the upper hand on the entire tour (69-20), and will dominate professional tennis for the next six years.
+On this day, December 26, 1947, Jack Kramer, who had won Wimbledon and the US Nationals as an amateur a few months earlier, made his debut as a professional player, facing Bobby Riggs at Madison Square Garden.
+Despite the worst snowstorm in New York history, more than 15,000 people were in the stands to see Jack Kramer lose his first professional match, 6-2, 10-8, 4-6, 6-4.
+Riggs may have won this initial match, but it was Kramer who would have the upper hand on the entire tour (69-20) and went on to dominate professional tennis scene for the next six years.

-Jack Kramer was born in 1921.
-Known for his great serve and powerful forehand, he was U.S. Junior Champion in 1936, but it wasn’t until after the war that he achieved his first notable Grand Slam results.
-He won the US Nationals, the US Open of the time, in 1946 and 1947, as well as Wimbledon in 1947.
-After his second title in Forest Hills, where he beat Frank Parker (4-6, 2-6, 6-1, 6-0, 6-3), he signed his first professional contract in November with promoter Jack Harris.
-His professional debut was scheduled for December 26, facing Bobby Riggs at Madison Square Garden.
+Jack Kramer was born in 1921 in Las Vegas, Nevada.
+Known for his great serve and powerful forehand, he was the U.S. Junior champion in 1936, but it wasn’t until after the war that he achieved his first notable Grand Slam results.
+He won the US Nationals, known as the US Open today, in 1946 and 1947, as well as Wimbledon in 1947.
+After his second title at Forest Hills, where he beat Frank Parker (4-6, 2-6, 6-1, 6-0, 6-3), he signed his first professional contract in November with promoter Jack Harris and his professional debut was scheduled for December 26, against Bobby Riggs at Madison Square Garden.

-Bobby Riggs, born in 1918, was an American player whose precision and great tactical sense, with which he manipulates his opponents to perfection, compensate for his lack of power.
+Bobby Riggs, born in 1918 in Los Angeles, California, was an American player who played with precision and great tactical sense, which he used to manipulate his opponents to perfection, and which compensated for his lack of power.
 He first established himself as the world’s best amateur player when he won Wimbledon and the US Nationals in 1939.
-That year, at the All England Club, he won singles, doubles and mixed doubles, and later claimed to have won a decent sum by betting on his triple success.
-He turned professional in 1941, following his second title at the US Nationals, but his career was then interrupted by the Second World War.
+That year, at the All England Club, he won the singles, doubles and mixed doubles titles, and later claimed to have won a decent sum by betting on his triple success.
+Riggs turned professional in 1941, following his second title at the US Nationals, but his career was then interrupted by the Second World War.
 When he dominated Don Budge in the final of the US Pro Hardcourts in Los Angeles in 1945, he became the best tennis player in the world.
 In 1946, he confirmed this status by defeating Fred Perry several times, and overpowering Budge in a 47-match tour.
 In 1947, he defeated Budge again in the final of the US Indoors in Philadelphia (6-1, 8-6, 6-3) and in the final of the US Pro in Forest Hills (3-6 6-3 10-8 4-6 6-3).

-The venue: Madison Square Garden in New York City.
+The Place: Madison Square Garden in New York City

-The summit meeting between Jack Kramer and Bobby Riggs took place at Madison Square Garden.
-At the time, the MSG was not the one we know today, which was not built until the 1960s.
-The 1947 MSG was inaugurated in 1925.
-Designed primarily to host boxing matches, it could accommodate up to 18,000 spectators, with seating on three levels.
+The meeting between Jack Kramer and Bobby Riggs took place at Madison Square Garden (MSG).
+At the time, Madison Square Garden was not the one we know today (that one was built only in the 1960s).
+This MSG was inaugurated in 1925.
+Designed primarily to host boxing matches, it could accommodate up to 18,000 spectators with seating on three levels.

 This was their first meeting as professional tennis players, but Kramer and Riggs already knew each other from training at the Los Angeles Tennis Club in the 1930s.